-Sunbathing for hours or using an indoor tanning bed to get a healthy glow isn’t healthy at all – it can be a sign of addiction and cause skin cancer, too.
+Sunbathing for hours or using an indoor tanning bed to get a healthy glow isn’t healthy at all – it can be a sign of addiction (tanning addiction is an example of behavioral addiction) and cause skin cancer, too.

 Excessive exposure to ultraviolet (UV) radiation damages the DNA of skin cells, resulting in premature aging of the skin.
 It’s the major risk factor for most skin cancers, too, according to the American Cancer Society.
 In fact, the majority of skin cancers — the most common malignancies in the U.S. — are caused by too much exposure to UV rays.
 Most of this exposure is from the sun, but it also comes from tanning beds and sunlamps.

 Despite these well-known hazards, countless people risk skin cancer, as well as wrinkles and age spots, by spending hours sunbathing or basking in the artificial glow of a tanning bed.

 Is tanning addiction real?

 Patricia Krentcil was one of them.
 She first made headlines back in 2012 for her leathered and deep-fried skin — the result of baking her skin in tanning beds 20 times a month.
 Krentcil became known as “Tan Mom,” and claims she was addicted to tanning.

 It turns out, she might be right.
 Yale research suggests tanning addiction is real, a form of dependence associated with other addictive behaviors.